Certificate in Healthcare Quality and Safety

 Please refer to the Certificate Admissions page for updated application requirements and how to apply online.

-HQS courses are typically held on Thursdays.
+HQS courses are typically held on Thursdays or in a weeklong intensive format.
 Electives will vary.
-Below is the current 2022-2023 schedule for HQS required courses and select electives.
+Below is the current 2023-2024 schedule for HQS required courses and select electives.
+NOTE: Beginning in fall 2025, all courses will be delivered in an executive style format and schedule.

 Hybrid*